monash-human-power/MHP-website/src/markdown/subteams.md

     button_text: ""
     button_href: ""
     image: ../images/chassis.png
+  - name: corporate
+    description: "The Corporate sub-team identify and engage the relevant external stakeholders to bring efficiency and cohesion to MHP's operations.
+This includes our flagship 'Build an HPV' school outreach program which promotes STEM and sustainable transport through the framework of HPV.
+They support the technical side by coordinating sponsorship, events, and marketing. "
+    button_text: ""
+    button_href: ""
+    image: ../images/corp.png
   - name: electrical
     description: The Electrical sub-team handles both the electrical and software aspects of the bike.
 There are no windows on our fairing, so the rider